infobsmi/b33s/docs/kms/README.md

 ### Using environment (not-recommended)

-MinIO automatically encrypts all objects on buckets if KMS is successfully configured and following ENV is enabled:
+B33S automatically encrypts all objects on buckets if KMS is successfully configured and following ENV is enabled:

 ```
 export MINIO_KMS_AUTO_ENCRYPTION=on